Research

 Simple message based IPC client/server providing bi-directional communication over sockets and TCP.
 Supports one-way messages, promise-based request-response, survey, broadcast and zlib-stream compression

-The npm package net-ipc receives a total of 631 weekly downloads.
-As such, net-ipc popularity was classified as not popular.
+The npm package net-ipc receives a total of 1,110 weekly downloads.
+As such, net-ipc popularity was classified as popular.

-We found that net-ipc demonstrated a not healthy version release cadence and project activity because the last version was released a year ago.
+We found that net-ipc demonstrated a healthy version release cadence and project activity because the last version was released less than a year ago.
 It has 1 open source maintainer collaborating on the project.

 Did you know?